akaawase-bernard/generate_BusinessCard_as_qrCode/README.md

-# generate_BusinessCard_as_qrCode
+# Complementary Card QR Code Generator
 Complementary Card QR Code Generator: Generate personalized QR codes with essential contact info for digital complementary cards.
-# Complementary Card QR Code Generator

 This repository, named `complementary-card-qrcode-generator`, contains a Python script to generate a QR code for a digital complementary card.
 The QR code can be used to encode information such as name, job title, email, phone number, and website.